M66B/FairEmail/app/src/main/assets/SETUP-cs-rCZ.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Zvolte poskytovatele ze seznamu, zadejte uživatelské jméno, což je obvykle vaše e-mailová adresa, a zadejte své heslo.
 Stiskněte *Ověřit* a nechte FairEmail připojit se k e-mailovému serveru a načíst seznam systémových složek.
 Po kontrole vybraných systémových složek můžete účet přidat stisknutím *Uložit*.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Zadejte název domény, například *gmail.com* a stiskněte *Získat nastavení*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Pro více informací se prosím podívejte [sem](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Nastavení identity - pro odesílání e-mailů